-le dimensions, together with heterogeneous crowdg of the cytoplasm, make the current system quite com-Publishing to study, both in terms of the SPT experiments and the statistical analysis.
-Mutual correlations of diffusivities and exponents as well as peculiar features of the distribution of diffusivities, $p(K{\beta})$ , may stem from multiple complicated mechanisms controlling the vacuole motion.
-Their deeper understanding will deliver new insights regarding underlying stochastic processes as well as physical effects of the medium onto vacuole diffusion (confinement/caging, binding-unbinding dynamics, medium viscoelasticity, etc.).
-Note also that certain issues of heterogeneous crowding and anomalous spacedependent diffusion can also be at play here, as investigated recently for cell-mimicking bounded domains, both theoretically and by computer simulations $^{74,84,85}$ .
+First, large variability of cell sizes, dynamic changes of shapes of cells and vacuoles, as well as polydispersity of vacuole dimensions, together with heterogeneous crowding of the cytoplasm, make the current system quite complicated to study, both in terms of the SPT experiments and the statistical analysis.
+Mutual correlations of diffusivities and exponents as well as peculiar features of the distribution of diffusivities, $p(K\beta)$ , may stem from multiple complicated mechanisms controlling the vacuole motion.
+Their deeper understanding will deliver new insights regarding underlying stochastic processes as well as physical effects of the medium onto vacuole diffusion (confinement/caging, binding-unbinding dynamics, medium viscoelasticity, etc.,).
+Note also that certain issues of heterogeneous crowding and anomalous space-dependent diffusion can also be at play here, as investigated recently for cell-mimicking bounded domains, both theoretically and by computer simulations.

-Recently, for more size-restricted and controlled diffusion of calibrated nanoparticles in the cytoplasm of live mammalian cells pronounced variations and different inter-relations between $K{\beta}$ and $\beta$ were reported.
+Recently, for more size-restricted and controlled diffusion of calibrated nanoparticles in the cytoplasm of live mammalian cells, pronounced variations and different inter-relations between $K{\beta}$ and $\beta$ were reported.
 Variable nanoparticle sizes (from 25 to 75 nm) and their nonspecific interactions with the medium were examined.
-These and other experimental features were shown to affect the observed $K{\beta}$ - $\beta$ correlations, often turning out to be positive, similarly to our Fig. 5.
+These and other experimental features were shown to affect the observed $K{\beta}$ - $\beta$ correlations, often turning out to be positive, similar to our Fig. 5.

 The vacuoles inside amoebae are highly confined due to the cell envelope.
-To mimic this, we simulated harmonically confined passive particles, the so-called Ornstem-Uhlenbeck process.
-For this process we unveiled similar $K{\beta} - \beta$ correlations: pronouncedly positive at short times, turning strongly negative at later times, see Fig. S8.
-The confined motion is realized at times much longer than the internal correlation time of this diffusion process, $1/\lambda^{63}$ .
-Thus, a confined motion is consistent with a transition from positive to negative correlations observed at later stages of vacuole motion in AC cells, see Fig. S7.
+To mimic this, we simulated harmonically confined passive particles, the so-called Ornstein-Uhlenbeck process.
+For this process, we unveiled similar $K{\beta}$ - $\beta$ correlations: pronouncedly positive at short times, turning strongly negative at later times; see Fig. 18 in the Appendix.
+The confined motion is realized at times much longer than the internal correlation time of this diffusion process, $1/\lambda$ .
+Thus, a confined motion is consistent with a transition from positive to negative correlations observed at later stages of vacuole motion in AC cells; see Fig. 17 in the Appendix.

-(iii) From the behavior of the TAMSDs of vacuoles we observe that their diffusion is strongly non-Brownian.
-The ergodicity breaking parameter, EB, was computed after averaging over vacuoles of all sizes in the data set, Fig. 6.
-The evolution of EB( $\Delta$ ) demonstrates that vacuole motion is nonergodic.
-Despite rather high and non-vanishing EB values at short lag times, the magnitudes of the MSD and mean TAMSDs for the vacuole trajectories are close, see Fig. S6.
-Note that similar features were observed in the simulations of Ref..
-Moreover, the decay of the EB parameter at short lag times with the length of trajectories was shown to be slower than EB(T) $\propto 1/T$ , see the inset of Fig. 6.
+(iii) From the behavior of the TAMSDs of vacuoles, we observe that their diffusion is strongly non-Brownian.
+The ergodicity breaking parameter was computed after averaging over vacuoles of all sizes in the data set (Fig. 6).
+The evolution of $EB(\Delta)$ demonstrates that vacuole motion is nonergodic.
+Despite rather high and nonvanishing EB values at short lag times, the magnitudes of the MSD and mean TAMSDs for the vacuole trajectories are close; see Fig. 16 in the Appendix.
+Note that similar features were observed in the simulations of Ref.
+71. Moreover, the decay of the EB parameter at short lag times with the length of trajectories was shown to be slower than $EB(T) \propto 1/T$ ; see the inset of Fig. 6.
+(Note that similar sublinear EB behaviors with 1/T were reported recently for the models of diffusion in heterogeneous media and in computer simulations of lipid diffusion in membranes with dynamic interactions.
+Both these systems involve the concept of "diffusing diffusivity;" see Refs.
+71, 76, 77, and 88-94 for an overview.)

-As we mentioned previously $^{43,65}$ , the requirements on the size of the data set for computing the higher-order moments of particle displacements, such as the EB parameter, are much stricter compared to those for the second moments, such as $\overline{\delta^2}$ .
-Many more SPT trajectories recorded (at best) at identical experimental conditions and minimal polydispersity of cell and vacuole sizes are needed to make a confident conclusion regarding the EB scaling behavior for vacuole inter-cellular motion as a function of lag time $\Delta$ and trajectory length T (work in progress).
+As we mentioned previously, the requirements on the size of the data set for computing the higher-order moments of particle displacements, such as the EB parameter, are much stricter compared to those for the second moments, such as $\delta^2$ .
+Many more SPT trajectories-recorded (at best) at identical experimental conditions and minimal polydispersity of cell and vacuole sizes-are needed to make a confident conclusion regarding the EB scaling behavior for vacuole inter-cellular motion as a function of lag time $\Delta$ and trajectory length T (work in progress).